RezuanChowdhuryRifat/RezuanChowdhuryRifat.github.io/_pages/about.md

 # 👨🏻‍🔬 Research Experience
 I worked as a **Student Researcher** at North South University under the supervision of Dr. Mohammad Abdul Qayum on **Quantum Machine Learning**, where I developed a hybrid classical-quantum machine learning model for breast cancer classification.
-Our work has been submitted to the International Conference on Computer and Information Technology (ICCIT).
+Our work has been submitted to the 27th International Conference on Computer and Information Technology (ICCIT 2024).